LiorMichaeli/Font-Recognition-in-Images/README.md

 To download the model's weights of the models that appeared in the report, follow these simple steps:
 1. Go to the Google Drive Link file in the models\models_weights folder.
 2. Go the the link in the Google Drive Link file.
-3. Go to models_weights folder and download from this folder the model's weights that you want to load.
+3. Go to the models_weights folder and download from this folder the model's weights that you want to load.
 4. Put these files in the models\models_weights folder(The models\models_weights folder of the project, where the Google Drive Link file located).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>